notmoter8/BuildAPC-docs/source/Acronyms.rst

 Acronyms
 ========

-Should we rather explain these and not just tell what the letters mean? <As table maybe?>
+Should we rather explain these and not just tell what the letters mean?

 Would probably be more newb friendly.